-2. Education: Common concerns about education are time, money and logistics.
+2) Education – Common concerns about education are time, money and logistics.
 My advice, think about each bridge separately.
-What I mean is, why think about money and logistics when you haven't even sent in your application or taken the entrance exam?
+What I mean is, why think about money and logistics when you haven’t even, sent in your application or taken the entrance exam?
 Think about crossing that bridge when it comes, otherwise step back and realize that the best investment you can make is in yourself.
-To start off, remember bad debt versus good debt.
-Let's put it this way, buying a new car is bad debt, because the minute you drive it off, you are losing that much money.
+To start off, remember bad debt vs. good debt.
+Lets put it this way, buying a new car is bad debt, because the minute you drive it off, you’re losing that much money.
 When you go to school, you gain knowledge, networking contacts and opportunities.
-You are hired for your capital, your mind, and the value you add.
-Can you really go wrong here?
+You are hired for your capital, your mind, and the value you add- can you really go wrong here?

-3. Career Focus: Thinking about the career you have chosen, ask yourself where do you see yourself in five years.
+3) Career Focus – Thinking about the career you have chosen, ask yourself where do you see yourself in five years.
 Define your gap, and analyze what you require yourself to commit to in a list of action steps to fill this gap.
-Think about the word focus, it is not objective, keep yourself open to different opportunities which can take you further to what you want, because you may surprise yourself.
+Think about the word focus, it’s not objective, keep yourself open to different opportunities which can take you further to what you want, because, you may surprise yourself.

 4) Personality – Known as your personal brand- what are you known for and what do people ask you for the most?
 Do you adequately market these qualities effectively in business meetings, job interviews and through your online image?
 Why or why not?
 Talk to people, your references, past colleagues, your friends, and check-in with yourself.
 Sell you, not just your resume.